lndroid/lndroid-client/README.md

 To see a wallet based on Lndroid.Framework, check [Lndroid.Wallet](https://github.com/lndroid/lndroid-wallet/).
 To see an app integrated with the framework-based wallet, check [Lndroid.Messenger](https://github.com/lndroid/lndroid-messenger/).

-To see sample app+wallet in action, check this video.
+To see a sample app+wallet in action, check [this video](https://www.youtube.com/watch?v=bF-1QxFTvHU), with description available [here](https://github.com/lndroid/lndroid-wallet/#here-is-what-you-see-on-the-lndroid-demo-video).

 # TODO